Vaxart Inc. (VXRT) Shares Down Despite Recent Market Volatility

-Vaxart Inc. (NASDAQ: VXRT)’s stock price has decreased by -4.06 compared to its previous closing price of 0.76.
-Despite this, the company has seen a loss of -3.23% in its stock price over the last five trading days.
+Vaxart Inc. (NASDAQ: VXRT)’s stock price has decreased by -14.73 compared to its previous closing price of 0.74.
+Nevertheless, the company has seen a -17.01% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/08/21 that Marathon Digital, Vaxart, Devon Energy: What to Watch in the Stock Market Today

 Is It Worth Investing in Vaxart Inc. (NASDAQ: VXRT) Right Now?

-while the 36-month beta value is 0.81.Analysts have differing opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The 36-month beta value for VXRT is also noteworthy at 0.80.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.